SoftwareDesignLab/SBOM-in-a-Box/doc/README.md

 a saved image, the first build time should be much faster.

 ### Saved Images
+> **CURRENTLY NOT WORKING**

-SVIP comes with a prebuilt OSI image archive to speed up deploy time.
-The default saved image can be loaded to drastically decrease the time cost of the first build.
+A saved image can be loaded to drastically decrease the time cost of the first build.
 This uses [Git Large File Storage (LFS)](https://git-lfs.com/) to store the compressed archive.

 To save the image for subsequent uses, ensure the image is built and then execute the following from the root directory of the repository: